Joker (The Dark Knight): Execution

 Application of Ledger's makeup was done with the actor scrunching special facial expressions.
 Caglione called the application work "a dance".
 This technique created facial textures for white paint.
 As Ledger closed his eyes tight, Caglione put on the black makeup.
 Then, water was sprayed over the eyes and the actor would squeeze his eyes and shake his head to create imperfections in the makeup.

 To get in character for filming, Ledger kept his Joker diary with him on set and frequently referred to it.
 Between takes, Ledger would stay in costume and makeup just being himself.
 The actor would fool around, skateboarding while in his Joker costume on set, and smoking cigarettes.
 John Caglione described Ledger as helping others around to relax, never letting "the intense nature of the roles overwhelm him".

 The first sequence shot was the film's IMAX opening, the "prologue".
 As the Joker wears a mask through the scene with minimal dialogue, Nolan set the prologue first in the schedule because he wanted to put off performance worries, allowing Ledger to enjoy that relief.

 The interrogation scene between Batman and the Joker was the first scene shot with Ledger really showing the full performance altogether.
 The director and his leading actors all liked the idea of shooting the key scene early on.
 During rehearsals, the actors kept things loose and improvisational, saving for the actual shoot.
-Bale confirmed that Ledger did not perform the Joker's voice during rehearsals, waiting to get in character when the cameras rolled.
+Christian Bale, who portrayed Batman, confirmed that Ledger did not perform the Joker's voice during rehearsals, waiting to get in character when the cameras rolled.
 Nolan later acknowledged the scene to be his favorite in the film, saying "I had never seen anybody sell a punch the way Heath was able to do with Christian."

-Ledger was allowed to shoot and direct the threat videos the Joker sends out as warnings.
+Ledger was allowed to shoot and direct the videos the Joker sends out as warnings.
 Each take Ledger made was different from the last.
-Nolan was impressed enough with the first video shoot that he chose to not be present when Ledger shot the video with a kidnapped reporter (Anthony Michael Hall).
+Nolan was impressed enough with the first video shoot that he chose not to be present when Ledger filmed the scene with a kidnapped reporter portrayed by Anthony Michael Hall.

 Ledger always showed up early on set.
 The first thing he would do, according to Caglione, was to give bear hugs to cast and crew members around the set.
 "And no matter how banged-up or bruised Heath was after a long day, after we'd take off the last drop of makeup, he'd just hug everybody in the trailer before he left".
 At the end of shooting, on his Joker diary's final page, Ledger wrote "BYE BYE".